delphiripper/comotobo/README.md

 End;
 ```

-The code above will connect to localhost and publish the DTO to an exchange named "Some.namespace.TestDTO:MyAssembly".
+The code above will connect to localhost and publish the DTO to an exchange named `Some.namespace.TestDTO:MyAssembly`.
-The exchange naming convention is used by EasyNetQ; [Namespace].[Classname]:[Assemblyname]
+This exchange naming convention is used by EasyNetQ; [Namespace].[Classname]:[Assemblyname].

 ### Getting a single message from a queue